 Despite its roots in the tech world, Scrum lends itself to any kind of environment.

-Scrum doesn’t discriminate – it can help everyone!
+The Scrum approach doesn’t discriminate; it can help everyone!

 Scrum artifacts sound like lost remnants of some abandoned cave that Indiana Jones explored.

 Each Scrum artifact forms the backbone of your processes to ensure that Scrum works effectively.

 Here’s a quick look at the artifacts that shape the Scrum framework.

 For a detailed explanation about each artifact, click here.

 The product backlog is a prioritized list of tasks that must be completed, as well as everything that needs to happen to make a project a reality.